afriteknz/k8s-infrastructure/README.md

 NB - This solution is based on Azure Kubernetes Service (AKS) and Amazon Elastic Kubernetes Service (Amazon EKS).
 While the core concepts are universally applicable, there are slight variations in implementations across different Kubernetes environments.

-Highlevel steps to follow to reproduce.
+Highlevel steps to reproduce this solution.

 1. Deploy EKS or AKS using terraform code inside the subfolders infrastructure-aks/infrastructure-eks
 2. Deploy ArgoCD into the EKS/AKS cluster by running the boostrap code inside the subfolders git-ops-aks-boostrap/git-ops-eks-boostrap